LubenStoyanov/guess-the-word/README.md

 ## Overview

 Word Master is a popular word puzzle game that challenges players to guess a hidden five-letter word within six attempts.
 It's a fun and engaging game that tests your word knowledge, deductive reasoning, and vocabulary skills.
-This README.md file provides an overview of how to play Word Master and how to set it up in your local environment.

 ## How to Play